DD41105/system-configs/i3/README.md

 The GIMP window placement and the screenshot command settings will also need some tinkering depending on your resolution.

 The keyboard configuration file must be placed in /etc/X11/xorg.conf.d/00-keyboard.conf

+If the sound is not working it could be that automute is on.
+You might need to issue the pamixer -u command to unmute.